bugsnag/bugsnag-php/README.md

 ### Using Phar Package

 1. Download the latest [bugsnag.phar](https://raw.github.com/bugsnag/bugsnag-php/master/build/bugsnag.phar)
-    to your PHP project and require it in your app.
+    to your PHP project.

+2. Require it in your app.

     ```php
     require_once "/path/to/bugsnag.phar";